JimEv87/MS1/README.md

 ### Home Page

+- An image featuring the artwork from the band's first album.
+Clicking the image takes the user to an external website where the album can be purchased.
+- Review quotes
+- Links to music industry campaign's and charity appeals

 ### About Page

+- Information about the band
+- Two promotional pictures of the band

 ### Tour Page

+- An image of the band's promotion of their 2021 tour
+- Information about the tour including live links to google maps and ticket websites

 ### Music Page

+- A display of the artwork used for all 6 of the band's released singles
+- Live links to listen/view each song on Spotify, Apple Music and YouTube

 ### Gallery Page

+- A display of twelve photos of the band performing live

 ### Features Left to Implement

 - Another feature idea

 ## Technologies Used